 - In line with government recommendations, in September, we will have an amended curriculum where core PE lessons will take place outdoors or in a large space where there is opportunity to open doors for a flow of air to come through.
 As you will appreciate, the weather can be a little unpredictable and we ask students to plan for this accordingly to ensure they are wearing appropriate kit, in line with school policy, to keep warm when the weather conditions are less favourable.

 Full details of our standard uniform requirements can be found below:

-In order to support the School’s code of conduct (RESPECT) with regards be students being ‘smart and presentable’ and ‘proud to be a King Edward VI student’, students are expected to be dressed appropriately at all times.
+In order to support the School’s Code of Conduct, ‘Ready, Respect, Strive’, students are expected to be dressed appropriately at all times.
 The guidance that follows has been developed in consultation with staff, parents and students.
 It is intentionally detailed in order to avoid any confusion.
-Many of the aspects have additional guidance , and parents are encouraged to contact the school if there are any questions related to the information provided.
+Many of the aspects have additional guidance, and parents are encouraged to contact the school if there are any questions related to the information provided.

 Please note that all items of clothing should be clearly labelled with the student’s full name and tutor group.

 For a brief overview of our uniform, check our School Uniform Guidance document.
 For equipment, please see Essential equipment list.
 A more detailed visual guide to correct uniform can be found here: Detailed Uniform Guidance – September 2020

 - Black blazer (sleeves rolled down) with a school badge

 - King Edward VI School Skirt or Plain black trousers (without zips/writing/studs and not chinos, jeans or jeans style)

 - White shirt